jchatel/quickmail-next-docs/integrations/webhooks.md

 ## How Does It Work?

-Whenever an event occurs in a QuickMail workspace where a webhook is enabled, QuickMail sends all the information about that event to your webhook provider, such as Zapier or Make.com.
+Whenever an event occurs in a QuickMail workspace where a webhook is enabled, QuickMail sends all the information about that event to your webhook provider, such as Zapier, N8N, Make.com.

 You can then use this information to automate workflows and perform actions such as recording data in a Google Sheet or sending it to another app.